jmeyer2030/BitboardChessUCI/README.md

         - if fails high, bind beta pos inf
         - if fails low, bind alpha neg inf

-## Strength:
+# Strength:

-- ~2400 CCRL blitz based on a large number of games played against a 2400 CCRL engine
+- ~2400 CCRL blitz based on a large number of games played against a 2400 CCRL chess engine